 DMA Entrance Exams are a critical component of our admission process for the DMA program.
 Applicants must pass both exams in order to be considered for admission.
-The two required examinations are three-hour written tests in music history (short answer and essay) and music theory.
+The two required examinations are three-hour online tests in music history (short answer and essay) and music theory.
 Examinations are in English, and no translation assistance is permitted.
-Applicants will be informed following the live audition or interview about whether they should sit for the exams, which are scheduled for the day following the live audition or interview; candidates should expect to be at NEC for two days to complete all components of the process.
-Applicants in Music Theory and Composition who are invited to interview and take the exams will be contacted by the Admissions Office to schedule an appropriate date in February.
+Applicants will be informed following their audition about whether they should sit for the online exams.

 Timeline for Fall admission

-- December 1: Deadline for Fall (September) online applications, including upload of unofficial transcripts and prescreening recordings.
+- December 1: Deadline for Fall (September) online applications, including upload of unofficial transcripts and prescreening recordings (when required).

 - January 1: TOEFL or IELTS score reports due.
 Only required of applicants whose first language is not English, and who have not been approved for a waiver of the examination requirement.